oroinc/documentation/user_guide/data_management_grids.rst

 |

-The view will now be available in the drop-down next to the grid title
+The view will now be available in the drop-down next to the grid title.

 |